Germany debates World War II memorial for Poland | DW | 03.07.2019

 The German initiative for a memorial was welcomed in Poland.

 "Germans want a monument to Poland," wrote the left-liberal Gazeta Wyborcza.
-The national-conservative government, led by the Law and Justice Party, also favorably viewed the project.
+The national-conservative government, led by the Law and Justice (PiS) party, also viewed the project favorably.
 Foreign Minister Jacek Czaputowicz has made several statements to that effect, while an idea backed by left-wing circles to erect a memorial to all of Nazi Germany's Eastern European victims was met with rejection in Warsaw.

 "No big sack for all Slavs," Polish historian Pawel Ukielski wrote in Germany's daily Frankfurter Allgemeine Zeitung, recalling the invasion of Poland by the Soviet Army — Hitler's ally at the time — on September 17, 1939.